talliskinrade/torus-deployment-manager/README.md

   An enterprise that decides to use IP addresses out of the address space defined in this document can do so without any coordination with IANA or an Internet registry.
+- I think the best way of 'reserving' the memory address is assigning them as 00:00:00:00:00, then if it doesn't begin with 'TRS' then ignore it.
 - > > > > > > > 12438dc86a2007be4ce26837d4384f458eb6d021